Edge Computing Security: Challenges, Best Practices, and How to Protect Distributed Environments

 Securing edge computing environments poses distinct challenges that differ greatly from traditional centralized cloud security.
-Unlike secure cloud data centers, edge environments consist of distributed nodes—each acting as a potential attack surface—making the edge inherently more complex and risk-prone.
+Unlike secure cloud data centers, edge environments consist of distributed nodes, each acting as a potential attack surface, which makes the edge inherently more complex and risk-prone.

 In centralized cloud models, data centers are physically protected environments, often with stringent access controls.
 However, edge locations are typically less secure physically, increasing the risk of unauthorized access and physical tampering.